• Skip to primary navigation

 Ingredients for vegan peach cobbler in glass bowls on table with names of each item type on pictures.

-• Peaches– These make a great, fruity dessert!
+• Sliced peaches– These make a great, fruity dessert!
 The other ingredients in the peach filling make these extra sweet and delicious.
-When picking peaches, pick one that is slightly soft and has some golden-hues to it.
+When picking peaches, make sure you pick ripe peaches.
+Pick one that is slightly soft and has some golden-hues to it, this means you are getting juicy peaches!
 You can also use frozen peaches here, but be sure to allow them to fully defrost prior to baking so they aren’t holding on to extra moisture.
+If you have an abundance of peaches, I suggest checking out my Strawberry Banana Peach Smoothie on my blog, you can use any extra peaches for smoothies!
+If you are using canned or frozen peaches, I suggest making sure to drain any extra liquid to ensure the crisp is not soggy.

 • Coconut Sugar– A great natural, plant-based sweetener.
 Coconut sugar is great for baking.